 Asbury Park is probably most recognizable as a destination for music lovers, with classic venues like the Stone Pony and the Paramount Theatre drawing incredible talent over the years.
 And while making your way out there to watch a concert is bound to be an unforgettable experience, we think the town Bruce Springsteen named his debut album after actually has a lot more to offer.

-Asbury Park has experienced dramatic growth and revitalization in recent years, and in 2015 the Wooden Walls Project brought together a number of well-known street artists for a beautification mission.
+Asbury Park has experienced dramatic growth and revitalization in recent years, and in 2015 the Wooden Walls Project brought together a number of well-known street artists to contribute to a beautification mission.
 The Boardwalk is the perfect showcase for large, dramatic pieces, and the artists rose to the occasion.
-Colorful murals by Chilean-born Pau Quintanajornet and NYC-based Dee Dee give the area a contemporary facelift.
+Colorful murals by Chilean-born Pau Quintanajornet and NYC-based Dee Dee provide a contemporary facelift.

-And speaking of unique architecture, keep your eye out for “tent homes”.
-The tents were originally erected around the Great Auditorium so that people could worship and attend services.
+And finally, keep your eye out for Ocean Grove’s famous “tent homes”.
+The tents were originally erected around the Great Auditorium so people could worship and attend services.
 Today, just 114 tents remain and they’ve become coveted summer homes.
 The waiting list to rent one for the summer season could be as long as 19 years!
 Each tent is built on a wooden platform with a canvas section that serves as the living room, dining room and bedroom.
 It is connected to a permanent wooden structure that usually houses a kitchen and bathroom.
 In the front there is a narrow porch, often covered by an awning.

 Pro Tip: The Historical Society of Ocean Grove runs Architectural Tours that offer a more in-depth experience for architecture lovers.
 Tent homes, Victorian cottages and twentieth century houses are part of the tour.